lucacivale/Forms.BottomSheet/README.md

 ### Bottom Sheet Control

-The `BottomSheet` is basiclly a `ContentView`, so can set the content of your view directly.
+The `BottomSheet` is basically a `ContentView`, so can set the content of your view directly.
 ```
 <StackLayout>
     <bottomSheet:BottomSheet>